wp-plugins/slidr/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Use un-minified scripts, for better performance with 3rd-party minifiers.

 = 1.0 =
 * First release.

 == Upgrade Notice ==

+= 1.0.1 =
+* Minor fix: Use un-minified scripts, for better performance with 3rd-party minifiers.

 = 1.0 =
 * Initial submittion to the WordPress.org repository